MicrosoftDocs/playfab-docs/playfab-docs/features/Insights/insights/best-practices.md

 - Reducing data storage can result in data loss.
 You will be warned when attempting to reduce storage.
 Due to the low cost of storage, long term retention is recommended.
 - Insights management commands allow the creation of updating of custom tables.
 For core reporting and often used tables it's helpful to build custom aggregation tables.
 Aggregation tables generally have a much smaller data footprint than the source data.
 This increases query performance and reduces the need for a higher performance level.
   - For automating aggergation we recommend using Azure Data Factory, a low-cost and scalable automation option.
 For more information on using Azure Data Factory see the [connectivity]('https://docs.microsoft.com/en-us/gaming/playfab/features/insights/insights/connectivity') section.
+- Limit queries by timestamp, don't pull all data to explore the last several days (this is generally good advice in any data system).

 ## FAQ
 1. How can I query data?
-   1. the simplest way is to use our built int [data explorer]('https://docs.microsoft.com/en-us/gaming/playfab/features/insights/explorer/')
+   1. the simplest way is to use our built in [data explorer]('https://docs.microsoft.com/en-us/gaming/playfab/features/insights/explorer/')
    2. The [connectivity]('https://docs.microsoft.com/en-us/gaming/playfab/features/insights/insights/connectivity') section has details on additional ways to access data.
 2. Why am I getting an error when trying to change my performance level or data retention?
    1. If you have not signed up for a paid account, changing performance levels, retention, exports and some management commands will be unavailable.